Want the best of VICE News straight to your inbox? Sign up here.

 That increases the likelihood that tar sands oil will eat its way through a pipeline’s steel.
 A study found that pipelines carrying tar sands oil through the Midwest burst three times as often as those carrying conventional oil, according to the National Resources Defense Council.

 TC Energy hasn’t said what caused this particular spill — but the last big one in 2017 was the result of damage done to the pipeline during its construction, according to a federal investigation.

 For now, no one but regulators and the company have been allowed to inspect the site of the spill.
 Activists and environmentalists are predictably concerned that the spill is way bigger.

-Joye Braun, the first camper at Standing Rock, a protest organized to oppose an extension of the Keystone Pipeline, said that she felt she’d be risking arrest if she attempted to get close to it.
+Joye Braun, the first camper at Standing Rock, a protest organized to oppose an extension of the Keystone Pipeline, said she felt she’d be risking arrest if she attempted to get close to it.

 “What we know is that these spills tend to be dramatically worse than initial estimates,” Collentine said.
 “And even if we already have the information for the true amount that’s spilled, the impacts are serious.”

 For Native Americans in the Dakotas like Braun, these spills are deeply personal.

 “This is our homeland, this is our DNA –has been here for millennia,” Braun said.
 “Long after the United States and North Dakota is long gone, we’re still going to be here.
 And we’re going to have to clean this up.”